cosmos/ibc-go/docs/docs/03-light-clients/01-developer-guide/02-client-state.md

 `ClientType` should return a unique string identifier of the light client.
 This will be used when generating a client identifier.
 The format is created as follows: `ClientType-{N}` where `{N}` is the unique global nonce associated with a specific client.

-## `GetLatestHeight` method

-`GetLatestHeight` should return the latest block height that the client state represents.

 ## `Validate` method

 `Validate` should validate every client state field and should return an error if any value is invalid.
 The light client